2022 Miami Dolphins season: Week 3: vs. Buffalo Bills

 The undefeated Bills traveled south to visit the Dolphins, back home at Hard Rock Stadium.
-In a tightly-contested game that was kept within a 1-score possession the entire game, it was a Chase Edmonds touchdown that gave Miami the lead for good, 21–17.
+In a tightly contested game that was kept within a 1-score possession the entire game, it was a Chase Edmonds touchdown that gave Miami the lead for good, 21–17.
 Toward the end of the game, a notable incident happened.
 With Miami lined up in punt formation, punter Thomas Morstead fielded the ball and kicked it with no issue; however, the ball went straight into the rear end of Dolphins blocker Trent Sherfield, who was lined up too close to Morstead.
 The ball bounced out of bounds for a safety, which cut the score to 21–19.
 The blocked punt would quickly be coined as "The Butt Punt" by fans online.
-Despite a desperate late drive by Josh Allen and the Bills' offense, Miami held on for the nail-biting win.
+Despite a desperate late drive by Josh Allen and the Bills' offense, Miami held on for the nail-biting win when the clock ran out before the Bills could spike the ball when they got close to field goal range.
 This was the Dolphins' first win over the Bills since Week 13 of the 2018 season.
 With the win, the Dolphins improved to 3–0, their first such start since 2018.
 The win also marked their 499th victory in franchise history (including playoff games), bringing them one victory away from reaching 500 wins.

 Following the game, CBS showed footage of Bills offensive coordinator Ken Dorsey throwing his headseat and playbook onto a table repeatedly in frustration.
 The footage, although brief, quickly went viral online and soon became a meme.
 The Dolphins were also criticized for keeping Tagovailoa, who had apparently suffered a concussion from slamming his head on the ground after being hit by Bills linebacker Matt Milano, in the game, instead ruling that he had suffered a "back injury".